Hopscotch hashing

 To remove an item from the table, one simply removes it from the table entry.
 If the neighborhood buckets are cache aligned, then one could apply a reorganization operation in which items are moved into the now vacant location in order to improve alignment.

 One advantage of hopscotch hashing is that it provides good performance at very high table load factors, even ones exceeding 0.9.
 Part of this efficiency is due to using a linear probe only to find an empty slot during insertion, not for every lookup as in the original linear probing hash table algorithm.
 Another advantage is that one can use any hash function, in particular simple ones that are close to universal.

+Variants

+The paper also introduces several variants of the hopscotch hashing scheme.

+An advanced approach uses a pointer scheme to implement the hop information word (in the basic case this is the hop information bit-map).
+This allows for the hop information word to be of arbitrary (but fixed) size.

+While the basic case and the advanced approach are designed to be sequential, there also is a concurrent variant for each of them.

+A lock-free variant was introduced by Robert Kelly, Barak A. Pearlmutter and Phil Maguire in 2020.